nikhilnair31/The-Mass/README.md

 ## Done

+- [x] Improve spray system to require more than a single contact to count as an attempt
 - [x] Added torch model and prefab
 - [x] Setup UI Manager for start and pause canvii
 - [x] Kill all spray particles on any impact